-Proposed Children (Equal Protection From Assault) (Scotland) Bill
+Children (Equal Protection From Assault) (Scotland) Bill

-The Bill proposal is being put forward by an individual member of the Scottish Parliament, John Finnie MSP.
-At the moment, if parents and those looking after children use physical punishment, they can raise a defence against a charge of assault, claiming that what they did was “reasonable chastisement” and therefore not an offence.
+Under the current law, if parents and those looking after children use physical punishment, they can raise a defence against a charge of assault, claiming that what they did was “reasonable chastisement” and therefore not an offence.
 This means that certain forms of physical punishment are currently not against the law.

 A number of other countries, including New Zealand and the Republic of Ireland, have already passed similar legislation.

 The Scottish Government has set up an Implementation Group with representatives from stakeholders and professional groups to discuss the actions needed if the Bill were passed.
 We intend to publish the agenda and minutes of these meetings.

 Minutes of the meeting of 7 August 2018